 ✅ 7: What have you done to make your school or your community a better place?
 (350/350 words)

-Visiting a local public school in my home town, my eyes were drawn to the “computer room” where a few seemingly perplexed students were typing no more than three words per minute.
+Upon visiting a public school in my hometown, my eyes were drawn to the “computer room” where seemingly perplexed students were typing no more than three words per minute.
 A teacher approached me, stating that it was the third graders’ first day using the computer to learn basic English phrases in an online textbook.
-With them rarely using computers, students couldn’t effectively utilize this source of knowledge.
-Indonesian public schools tried incorporating English into lessons, but the students’ struggle in using the computers made me notice that these schools had difficulties tackling the language and technological barrier.
+With rare use of computers, students couldn’t effectively utilize this source of knowledge.
+Public schools tried incorporating English and technology into lessons, but the students’ struggles I saw made me realize something wasn’t working.

-In the weeks after that, I relentlessly pondered upon ways I could give assistance.
-However, this stopped upon a spark of inspiration during my time teaching my website development club at school.
-After guiding students in building their own websites, I realized that my knowledge in website development could help break down these literacy barriers.
-I began envisioning a digital platform that contains English proficiency boosters and thought about experiences that got me through the initial stages of learning the English language.
-With memories of my excitement reading ‘The Three Little Pigs’ in kindergarten English classes, I decided on an e-library containing introductory literature in English since it gives the students an engaging introduction to the language and accustoms them to a digital learning environment.
+In the following weeks, I pondered upon ways I could help.
+After helping peers build their own websites as an extracurricular, I realized that my knowledge in web development could help break down the students’ literacy barriers.
+I envisioned a digital platform with proficiency boosters and thought about my own experiences during the initial stages of learning English.
+My memories of excitement when I read ‘The Three Little Pigs’ in kindergarten English classes led to me create an e-library containing English literature - giving the students an engaging introduction to the language and digital learning.

-Its creation presented me with challenging technical difficulties and decisions, especially when tailoring the e-library to accommodate distinct needs of the different schools I partnered with.
-Despite this, I felt content knowing this digital format accommodates me in providing this library to more than one school.
-It also delighted me when they left book reviews, requested for more and attempted English conversations; they learned to navigate through websites, and were enthusiastic to learn this language.
+The e-library presented me with difficult challenges and decisions, especially when I had to tailor it to accommodate the specific needs of the different schools I partnered with.
+Despite this, I was glad knowing the format provides the library to multiple schools.
+It delighted me when students left book reviews, requested for more and attempted English conversations; they learned to navigate websites and were enthusiastic to learn this language.

-Seeing many Indonesian young learners struggle to adapt to the increasingly digital world sparked a realization that people in my country were sailing boats in the dark.
+Seeing many Indonesian young learners struggle to adapt to the digital world made me realize that people in my country were sailing boats in the dark.
 I made my community a better place by building a lighthouse that gives light to their paths to their goals – the Lighthouse Library.

 Hi Farrel,

 Thank you for your essay.
-In order to strengthen this essay, you can be more specific to how you improved your community.
+To strengthen this essay, you can be more specific to how you improved your community.
 What were the challenges that you faced in creating the platform and how did you address them?
 How did you measure a student’s proficiency level?
 Did you receive feedback from their teachers?

 C.G.